-This handbook is part of a planned process of subject selection for Years 11 and 12.
+The handbook is part of a planned process of subject selection for Years 11 and 12.
 It is complemented by the student subject information sessions; parent information evenings and discussions with teachers, Pathways Leaders, Assistant Principal Senior Phase and the Guidance Counsellors.
 Other sources of information such as the Unity College Careers website, QTAC website and My Path program will also assist you.
-This process will culminate in the completion of a Senior Education and Training Plan (SET Plan) which will be the focus of an interview conducted in Term Three with a school SET Planner, the student and their parent/guardian.
+This process will culminate in the completion of a Senior Education and Training Plan (SET Plan) which will be the focus of an interview conducted in Term 3 with a school SET Planner, the student and their parent/guardian.

 Unity College offers a broad range of subjects and experiences, forming purposeful pathways for our learners.
-The curriculum is designed to enable students to select a pattern of study that will allow them to move from secondary education into university or other tertiary study, apprenticeships and traineeships, meaningful employment or a combination of these.
+The curriculum is designed to enable students to select a pattern of study that will allow them to move from secondary education to a "natural next step", be that university or other tertiary study, apprenticeships and traineeships, meaningful employment or a combination of these.